-Trade associations like the California Milk Processor Board and National Pork Board became familiar to the public through their “Got Milk?” and “Pork: The Other White Meat” advertising campaigns.
-A lot of consumers would be surprised to learn that both of these groups enjoy tax-exempt status thanks to Section 501(c)(6) of the Internal Revenue Code (IRC)
+Trade associations such as the California Milk Processor Board and the National Pork Board have become familiar to the public through their “Got Milk?” and “Pork: The Other White Meat” advertising campaigns.
+However, many consumers would be surprised to learn that both these groups enjoy tax-exempt status under Section 501(c)(6) of the Internal Revenue Code (IRC)